 Processing Data Quality Correction Requests.
-The Office of the Secretary will route the request to the head of the appropriate division or office within the Commission who will ensure that: (i) the request is reviewed; (ii) any appropriate corrective action is taken; and (iii) a response to the request is made.
+The Office of the Secretary should route the request to the head of the appropriate division or office within the Commission who should provide that: (i) the request is reviewed; (ii) any appropriate corrective action is taken; and (iii) a response to the request is made.

 Requests for Staff Reconsideration.
-If the requestor does not agree with the response, the requestor may send a request for a reconsideration of the original response by the staff.
-The staff reconsideration request should be postmarked (or, in the case of email, date-stamped) within 20 days of the date of the initial response, or 90 days after delivery of the original request, whichever is later.
-The request for staff reconsideration should include a copy of the original request, a copy of the original response (if in writing) or a summary of the response (if oral), and the following:

-- A statement describing why the response to the original complaint did not comply with the data quality guidelines or why the requestor disagrees with the original response; and - The requestor's contact information, including name, address, daytime telephone number and email address.
+If the requestor does not agree with the response, the requestor may send a request for staff reconsideration of the original response.
+To help ensure the most expedient processing of the request, the request should be postmarked (or, in the case of email, date-stamped) within 20 days of the date of the initial response, or 90 days after delivery of the original request, whichever is later.
+The request for staff reconsideration should include a copy of the original request, a copy of the original response (if in writing) or a summary of the response (if oral), and a statement describing why the response to the original complaint did not comply with the data quality guidelines or why the requestor disagrees with the original response.

-Staff reconsideration requests should be marked "Request for Reconsideration of Data Quality Correction " on the first line of the envelope directly above the mailing address and on the correspondence itself, in the case of letters, or in the "Subject" line, in the case of email correspondence.
+Reconsideration requests should be marked "Request for Staff Reconsideration of Data Quality Correction" on the first line of the envelope directly above the mailing address and on the correspondence itself, in the case of letters, or in the "Subject" line, in the case of email correspondence.
 Emails should be sent to the following address: dataquality@sec.gov.
 Letters should be addressed to: